mabuyahya/java/java.md

 - all the objects in java are created using the 'new' keyword, unlike primitive data types which can be created without using 'new'
 - in java there is no need to manually free the memory allocated to objects, java has an automatic garbage collector that takes care of freeing memory that is no longer needed
-- all classes derive from the Object class by default.
+- all classes derive from the Object class by default. in java:
+No header files → no need for separate declaration/definition Everything is in .java file — both interface and implementation Compilation model is different: JVM uses bytecode, not direct linking

 ``` java
 Person p = new Person("Alice");